Esri/arcgis-runtime-samples-android/java/hillshade-renderer/README.md

 ## Use case

-An environmental agency may track coastal erosion by comparing images of an area taken over a a longer period of time with hillshade renderers applied.
+An environmental agency may track coastal erosion by comparing images of an area taken over a longer period of time with hillshade renderers applied.

 ## How to use the sample